Session 5: Where signs of hope are needed today, part 3, and broader appeals for hope

 What does John tell us in 1 John 3:17?

-What are some concrete things you could do, on your own or with others, to reduce some of the poverty around you or in our world?
+What are some concrete things you could do, on your own or with others, to respond to some of the poverty around you?

-If Christians engaged in more concerted efforts to help the poor, how might that give them (the doers) greater hope?
+If Christians engaged in more concerted efforts to help the poor, it naturally would lift the hopes of the poor.
+How might it also give greater hope to you or others who are doing the helping?

 Suggested Activities: